Thanatopsis: Appearances in popular culture

 In The Silence of the Lambs by Thomas Harris, Clarice Starling reveals to Hannibal Lecter one detail of her father's last days in a hospital: an elderly neighbour reading to him the last lines of "Thanatopsis."
 In Sinclair Lewis' novel Main Street, the women's study club of Gopher Prairie is the Thanatopsis club.

 The experimental band Thanatopsis (featuring Buckethead and Travis Dickerson) was named after this poem.
 The band's first album, Thanatopsis, was also named after this poem.
 The electronic artist Daedelus named the last song on the album Exquisite Corpse after the poem.

+The Thanatopsis Pleasure and Inside Straight Club, or Thanatopsis Chowder and Marching Society, or the Young Men’s Upper West Side Thanatopsis Literary and Inside Straight Poker Club, were all used as names for a certain poker game that was first formed in Paris during the First World War in the back room at Nini’s.
+The New Yorker founder Harold Ross, Ring Lardner, Alexander Woollcott, Grantland Rice, and F. P. Adams were among the original players.
+This poker club later re-emerged in NYC when these and other literary figures began meeting at the Algonquin Hotel, where they would play upstairs- before the round table downstairs was eventually ceded to meet the needs of a larger group than the poker game could contain.

 The Avant Garde film-maker Ed Emshwiller's 1962 short film Thanatopsis was inspired by the poem.
-In the Space Ghost Coast to Coast episode "Terminal", a portion of the poem is set to folk music and sung by writer/producer Dave Willis.
+In the Space Ghost Coast to Coast episode "Terminal," a portion of the poem is set to folk music and sung by writer/producer Dave Willis.

-In 1934, Scott Bradley composed an oratorio, based on Thanatopsis.
+In 1934, Scott Bradley composed an oratorio based on Thanatopsis.

 In the 1942 film Grand Central Murder, the private railway car where the showgirl is murdered is named Thanatopsis.

+In 1942, the night before his execution by a Japanese firing squad, United States Army Air Corps pilot William G. Farrow referenced the poem in a letter he wrote to his mother.
+He had been captured after flying a B-25 Mitchell bomber on the Doolittle Raid on Tokyo.
+He told her, "Read Thanatopsis by Bryant if you want to know how I am taking this.
+My faith in God is complete, so I am unafraid."

 The American author of detective fiction Phoebe Atwood Taylor has her hero Leonidas Witherall recount the first lines in her 1947 book The Iron Clew.
 The poem is also mentioned in Taylor's 1934 book The Mystery of the Cape Cod Tavern as having been part of an obituary.

 The seminal conservationist Aldo Leopold quoted several passages from Thanatopsis in his posthumously published essay "Some Fundamentals of Conservation in the Southwest."